lawfareblog/hacking-cybersecurity/README.md

 * High definition graphics card
 * Broadband Internet connection

-**A good rule of thumb:** Use a computer no older than the start of the Covid pandemic, and definitely don't try this course on a computer that predates Trump's election.
+**A good rule of thumb:** Use a computer no older than the start of the Covid pandemic.
 We will try to accommodate students who do not have these minimum specs available, such as users with 32-bit machines.
 Please contact [contact info for support staff].

 ### Download & Install VirtualBox